Tin & Tina: Plot

-In the early 1980s in Spain, Lola, a pregnant woman, marries Adolfo, the man who presumingly got her pregnant.
+In the early 1980s in Spain, Lola, a pregnant woman, marries Adolfo, the man who presumably got her pregnant.
 During their wedding, Lola suffers a miscarriage and is told she cannot have children again, plunging her into depression.
 Adolfo talks Lola into adopting children from the convent orphanage nearby, and the two end up adopting Tin and Tina, twins with albinism of an older age than the couple originally planned to adopt.
 The twins share a gift for music and particularly strong religious beliefs that somewhat unnerve Lola.
 Although Lola and Adolfo are not religious, they pretend to be to make the twins happy.
 However, soon enough, the twins' odd religious beliefs begin to disturb Lola as they play disturbing biblical games that are practically lethal, and after Lola's dog bites her they kill it to 'cleanse its soul' without realizing it won't come back to life afterward.
 When the twins receive their first communion, a classmate of theirs who bullied them falls into a coma, and Lola suspects that the twins were behind it.
 Lola eventually learns that the boy is dead, but Adolfo refuses to believe her and does not seem too worried about the twins' behavior.